PLEASE read the following carefully and completely if you are interested in submitting a game for our attention.

 - Complete, actual game play rules (please .. please .. spell check!)

 Once we have received this information, we will read through and get a feel for your game to see if it is a good fit for our roster.
-At that point, we’ll let you know how to go about sending us a prototype and what the next steps will likely be.
+At that point, if we’re interested, we’ll let you know how to go about sending us a prototype and what the next steps will likely be.

 We love games and we want to publish exceptional ones!
 We’re always happy to get new designs that surprise us and we hope the next one we get is yours!